Avanti must ‘do better’ amid fears HS2 cutbacks will reduce capacity, MPs told

 Rail minister Huw Merriman said Avanti’s performance had improved when the Government last year decided to renew its operating contract.

-Commons Speaker Sir Lindsay Hoyle, who represents Chorley, criticised the “appalling service” on the West Coast Main Line while MPs heard one Manchester business owner often travels to London the night before a meeting as he “can’t rely” on Avanti.
+Commons Speaker Sir Lindsay Hoyle, who represents Chorley, criticised the “appalling service” on the West Coast Main Line, while MPs heard that one Manchester business owner often travels to London the night before a meeting because he “can’t rely” on Avanti.

 Rail minister Huw Merriman said Avanti’s performance had “improved dramatically” when the Government last year decided to renew its operating contract for up to nine years.